-Continue to work with owners of the existing centers on façade and site improvements (e.g., pedestrian circulation, reconfiguration
+Continue to work with owners of the existing centers on façade and site improvements (e.g., pedestrian circulation, reconfiguration of the parking lot, landscaping, and outdoor dining areas) to enhance the appearance, functionality, and viability of these centers.
+Consider on-street parking as a means to offset onsite parking needs and free up room for other site enhancements.

-- of the parking lot, and landscaping) to enhance the appearance, functionality, and viability of these centers. - Improve Off-site Pedestrian Connections.
-Establish pedestrian crossings to the site, from Harlow Park and the Goddard Neighborhood to the west across Lowell Boulevard, and from the Centennial Neighborhood to the east across Linden Drive. - Improve Vehicular Access.
+- Improve Off-site Pedestrian Connections.
+Establish pedestrian crossings to the site, from Harlow Park and the Goddard Neighborhood to the west across Lowell Boulevard, and from the Centennial Neighborhood to the east across Linden Drive.
+Consider on-street parking as a means to offset on-site parking needs and free up room for other site enhancements. - Improve Vehicular Access.
 Consolidate the large number of driveways that exist along Lowell Boulevard and Linden Drive to improve access, safety for motorists and pedestrians, and the potential for landscaping along the perimeter of the site.